 Another common issue with IEM receivers is that most models feature a single receive antenna.
 Unfortunately, the lack of a diversity receiver makes the system more susceptible to multipath dropout.
 Some manufacturers market their IEM receivers as diversity systems, but it’s the earphone cable that is sometimes used as the second antenna.

 The diversity performance of such systems is questionable as the earphone cable is not usually tuned appropriately to act as an antenna.
 Thankfully, the Shure PSM 1000 system features a belt pack IEM receiver with two tuned antennas for true diversity performance.
 The RF performance of a true diversity IEM receiver is much more stable, especially in congested RF environments.

 Whilst most manufacturers have now migrated towards digital modulation schemes for wireless microphone systems, the majority of IEM systems currently available are still analog.
 In the future, if extremely low latency systems can be realized, we may see manufacturers move towards digital modulation schemes for IEMs as well.

 Until then, Shure has implemented a hybrid approach whereby PSM receivers feature a digital audio architecture in conjunction with the analog MPX transmission scheme.
 The hybrid approach allows Shure to offer the benefits of high quality digital audio processing with no sacrifice in system latency.

-Next month, we will begin examining some key differences between analog and digital wireless microphone systems.
-We will compare bandwidth requirements and the impact of noise in each system.
+In our next post, we begin examining some key differences between analog and digital wireless microphone systems.
+We compare bandwidth requirements and the impact of noise in each system.

 To stay updated about this and other educational content, subscribe to our email list at shure.com/subscribe.